ryliespaulding/Computing/README.md

 # Computing
-# This is a repository for projects in my computing II class at Oklahoma Baptist Univeristy.
+# This is a repository for projects in my computing II class at Oklahoma Baptist University.